 My name is Kathy Gildea and I am a Licensed Marriage and Family Therapist.
 My previous work experience includes 13 years as an elementary school counselor in two different school districts.
 I am also a certified mediator.
 I now have a psychotherapy practice in Bellevue, Washington.
 I offer supportive, non pathological counseling with an open mind, working towards the goal of assisting all involved with solving the problems presented.

-I work individually with adults, kids, parents and families.
+I work individually with adults, teens, kids, parents and families.
 I counsel all age groups in the following areas:

 - Feelings Identification and Management

 Choosing to seek counseling can feel rather daunting.
 It may lead to some commonly asked questions.
 The answers to these questions are not only important for you to have, but will assist you in making an informed choice as you begin counseling.

 HOW WILL I KNOW WHEN IT’S TIME FOR COUNSELING?

 Part of the process of being human is working through the many transitions we experience in our lifetime.
 When this process becomes too difficult, you may feel depressed, anxious, confused or consistently angry.
 Counseling can help you get through these difficult times.

 Children experience depression, anxiety, confusion and intense anger as well.
 They have difficulty identifying and expressing their feelings and more often communicate through their behavior.
 When you notice a consistent change in your child’s behavior, and you’ve been unable to have a positive impact, counseling can be helpful.
 It gives kids an opportunity to safely express feelings and concerns.